 Wedding photojournalism and personal storytelling are what we do.
-Our approach is the same if we are documenting your wedding or family either with photography or with videography.
+Our approach is the same if we are documenting your wedding or family.
 We want to be your personal family historians.

 When we say we are wedding photojournalists, we mean that in the truest sense of the word.
 Tyler’s background in newspaper journalism has influenced our overriding goal to bring an honest, truthful and unbiased approach to capturing your wedding day.
 That means every laugh, every tear, every fist bump and story told are not fabricated.
 When wedding photographs show real moments, and wedding videos show the real motions– that is when they will resonate through your life, and the lives of those that come after us.